 That is pretty cool.
 But it doesn’t mean the phrase can’t be tricky to remember.
 In a really emotional moment, you may find yourself reversing the pronouns or simply fumbling.
 That’s why it’s important to get it down in advance!

 In order to do that, let’s start with a little dip into the ocean of grammar.
-Tu me manques uses the reflexive pronoun me, signifying “to me”.
+Tu me manques uses the object pronoun me, signifying “to me”.
 This means that the subject – Tu – is what affects the verb manquer’s conjugation, hence the “s” at the end.
 If you flipped the phrase around to say Je te manque (You miss me), notice that the verb now is conjugated in the first person.

 Going beyond Tu me manques: Other subjects, objects, and tenses